Holiday season is almost here, but how can you take the pain out of booking? Here are our favourite holiday booking apps of 2019…

 Summer’s almost here, so it’s nearly time to don those shades, pull on your swimming costume and catch some rays.
 For many of us, this means jetting off to exotic locales where the sun’s always shining, and you can hit the beach without a brolly.

 That said, holiday booking isn’t always as easy as it should be.
 While you should be fantasising about lounging on some sun-dappled balcony, you could find yourself tearing your hair out trying to arrange a suitable flight and hotel without ransacking your savings.

-Thankfully, this doesn’t need to be the case, with a vast array of holiday booking apps designed to make your booking experience as smooth as that first fruity cocktail.
+Thankfully, this doesn’t need to be the case, with a vast array of holiday apps designed to make your experience as smooth as that first fruity cocktail.
 But how do you find the right one for you?

 Typically, if you think of a travel guide, the words ‘Lonely’ and ‘Planet’ immediately spring to mind.
 However, Triposo offers an incredible alternative – not only providing detailed guides to pretty much any country you’d wish to travel to, it’s also fully equipped with features to let you find and book hotels, restaurants, activities and more.

 While flight booking isn’t included, that’s more than made up for by the fact that this free app offers maps that clearly indicate popular spots, cool bars, supermarkets, and pretty much anything else you may want or need to visit, while also including a currency converter and other features to make your trip as seamless as possible.
 Ideal for travellers who want to do some planning on the hop, Triposo also works offline, so you can rest easy knowing your data isn’t being gobbled up as quickly as the local delicacies.